📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Abstract

-Lipids, containing carbon, nitrogen, phosphorus and sulfur, are a major component of all living cells and are constantly released into the oceans due to programmed cell death, viral infections and zooplankton grazing.
-Current estimates suggest that lipids can account for ~10% of total dissolved organic matter (DOC) in the oceans.
-However, our knowledge on microbial lipid transformation in the oceans is very limited.
-Neither the identities of the microbes involved, nor the mechanisms by which lipids are degraded, have been well understood.
+Lipids, which contain carbon, nitrogen, phosphorus, and sulphur, are fundamental components of all living cells and are continuously released into marine environments through processes like programmed cell death, viral infections, and zooplankton grazing.
+Current estimates suggest that lipids contribute approximately 10% to the total pool of dissolved organic matter in the oceans.
+Despite their significance, our understanding of microbial lipid transformation in marine environments remains limited.

 Publications